Company Profile: IberdrolaWe Mean Business coalition

 - Iberdrola is committed to accelerating its investments in renewable energies, digitalisation and electrical mobility to boost economic and employment recovery.

 - Beyond its own activities, Iberdrola is leading at corporate level the advocacy activities in support to a green approach in the recovery plans all across the globe.
+Some remarkable Declarations, Alliances and Campaigns supported are:

 - Uniting Business and Government to Recover Better.
 This UN Global Compact statement backed by over 170 CEOs is the largest initiate put in motion by the United Nations and brings businesses and governments together to streamline recovery, calling on governments to focus on a faster and fairer transition geared towards green economy by grounding recovery policies and plans in the latest climate science.